What Were Denmark Vesey And Nat Turner Known For: Complete Guide

 They Reveal the True Cost of Repression

 The aftermath of both rebellions is a masterclass in how oppressive systems respond to existential threats: by becoming more violent and more controlling.
-The slave codes that followed didn’t just punish rebels—they targeted all Black people, stripping away rights, criminalizing literacy, and destroying community institutions.
+Consider this: the slave codes that followed didn’t just punish rebels—they targeted all Black people, stripping away rights, criminalizing literacy, and destroying community institutions.
 That pattern—of collective punishment and systemic crackdown—is one we’ve seen repeated throughout history, from Reconstruction to the War on Drugs.

 ## How Their Rebellions Worked—And Why They Failed